Designer and avant-garde hotels signed by renowned designers.

 Although Paris takes care of its heritage and a homogenous architecture, it still remains an avant-garde, designer and trendy city.

-At the Hôtel Duret, Arnauld de Petiville has opted for clean lines, designer furniture and colour.
-An interior designer has put the emphasis on elegant, sober and functional settings.
 As for the hotel the A, all in white, it promotes the well-being of guests with its majestic surroundings.
 This establishment, devoted to contemporary art, offers the comfort and intimacy of a real home.